 Cichlids, as a rule, aren’t very critical while choosing their pair.
 Therefore, they can make a pair not only with their kind but also with other cichlid types.
 This peculiarity gave Flowerhorn breeders a possibility to obtain an amazing wide type of hybrid fish.
 Not all the hybrids are successful though they can be paired with any cichlids.
 Some of them have good body structure, coloration, or becomes sterile (not able to produce children) like the parrot fish.
 Parrotfish, one of the most popular cichlid, is exactly the best result of artificial cross-breeding that is sterile.
-The evolution of Flowerhorn Cichlids came from careful and continuous cross-breeding of various type of cichlids by Malaysian breeders.
+The evolution of Flowerhorn Cichlids came from careful and continuous cross-breeding of various types of cichlids by Malaysian breeders.

 One of the interesting features of the Flowerhorn Fish is that it changes its coloring patterns during its life, evolves until it becomes a fully mature adult fish.
 So, if you are interested in keeping Flowerhorn Cichlid with a particular color pattern, you will have to choose the fish from mature fish.
 Else, if you choose to purchase a young fish, you can look forward to watching its color and patterns develop.
 Either way, Flowerhorn fish is always a great pet to own.

 Flowerhorn Cichlid is easy to care for and are hardy fish.
-They can adopt a wide range of temperature and water perimeters.
-They are massive fish, they can typically grow between 12 – 16 inch or 31 – 41 centimeter in size, thus, requires a large tank of at least 75-Gallons in volume for themselves.
+They can adopt a wide range of temperatures and water perimeters.
+They are massive fish, they can typically grow between 12 – 16 inches or 31 – 41 centimeter in size, thus, requires a large tank of at least 75-Gallons in volume for themselves.
 Flowerhorn fish are territorial and aggressive fish and are best kept singly as a show fish.

 If you want to keep them with other tank mates then they should be kept in a tank larger than 175-gallons.
 And also, they love to dig into the substrate and eat any plant matter in the aquarium.
 Because they have an affinity for digging they are able to move a significant amount of substrate and other hardscape materials like rock decorations due to its size.
 So, rather than placing decorations and rocks on the substrate, I recommend you to put rocks, and other decorations directly on the tank bottom.